 For In-Plan Providers, you do not have to submit claims to HNE.
 In-Plan Providers do this for you.
-Sometimes you may need to submit claims to HNE.
-An example may be if you receive Covered Services from an Out-of-Plan Provider in an emergency or with Prior Approval from HNE.
 If you receive services from an Out-of-Plan Provider, show your HNE ID Card.
 Most Out-of-Plan Providers will bill HNE directly.
 If possible, ask the Out-of-Plan Provider to send a standard medical claim form to HNE.